publicissapient-france/confluence2wordpress/README.txt

        limitations under the License.
 ====

-This plugin allows Confluence Wiki Markup to be converted into clean HTML suitable for inclusion into any external document.
+This plugin allows Confluence pages to be converted into Wordpress posts.